The Voice UK wild card act for 2020 has been revealed following the return of the 'Lifeline' twist.

 16 acts were knocked out of the competition however, one of them has been saved thanks to the Lifeline vote, allowing the public to vote their favourite into the Semi-Final as a wild card.

-Today (April 4), it was revealed that Doug Sure is the 2020 wildcard act on The Voice UK.
+It's been revealed that Doug Sure is the 2020 wildcard act on The Voice UK.

 The show's official Twitter account announced: "The Votes Are In!
 Doug Sure is heading to the Semi-Final as your winner of the Lifeline Vote"